Contextuality Analysis of the Double Slit Experiment (With a Glimpse Into Three Slits): Concluding Remarks

-As mentioned in the introduction, our analysis contradicts Feynman's widely cited claim \cite{Feynman1951,Feynmanetal1975} that the double-slit experiment is incompatible with classical probability.
-This claim has been challenged by others as well, and all of these challenges were using some form of contextual labeling of the random variables involved.
-Thus, Ballantine \cite{Ballentine1986} and Khrennikov \cite{Khren2015TwoSlit} treat the probabilities $p,q,\ldots$ in matrices like our ($c_{\circ\times}$), ($c_{\times\times}$), etc. as conditional probabilities, using the contexts as conditioning random events.
-Even closer to CbD, Khrennikov \cite{Khren2009Contextual Book} treats $p,q,\ldots$ as ``contextual probabilities,'' with $c_{\circ\times}$, $c_{\times\times}$, being essentially labels rather than conditioning events.
-In all these and similar treatments (see, e.g., \cite{Khren2015CHSH,Khren2006,AvisFischerHilbertKhrennikov2009}) the conditional labeling is used to show that the classical probabilistic formulas claimed to be violated by quantum-mechanical phenomena simply do not apply.
+Richard Feynman is often cited as asserting that the double-slit experiment is incompatible with classical probability.
+He characterized the interference pattern as ``the discovery that in nature the laws of combining probabilities were not those of the classical probability theory of Laplace\textquotedblright{} (\cite{Feynman1951} p.
+533), and he said that it is ``a phenomenon which is impossible, \emph{absolutely} impossible, to explain in any classical way'' (\cite{Feynmanetal1975}, Section 37-1).
+Although one can think of alternative interpretations for these quotes and find other quotes seemingly saying something else, this interpretation is widely accepted (see, e.g., Refs. \cite{Ballentine1986,Accardi1982,Khren2009,Constantini1993}).
+Our analysis contradicts this interpretation, whether historically correct or not, as CbD is squarely an application of classical (Kolmogorovian) probability theory.
+Feynman's claim (or alleged claim) has been challenged by others as well, and all of these challenges were using some form of contextual labeling of the random variables involved.
+Thus, Ballantine \cite{Ballentine1986} and Khrennikov \cite{Khren2015TwoSlit,AvisFischerHilbertKhrennikov2009,Khren2015CHSH} treat the probabilities $p,q,\ldots$ in matrices like our (\ref{eq: cox})-(\ref{eq: coo}) as \emph{conditional probabilities}, using the contexts as conditioning random events.
+Even closer to CbD, Khrennikov \cite{Khre2009Book} treats $p,q,\ldots$ as ``contextual probabilities,'' with $c_{\circ\times}$, $c_{\times\times}$, being essentially labels rather than conditioning events.
+In all these and similar treatments the conditional labeling is used to show that the classical probabilistic formulas claimed to be violated by quantum-mechanical phenomena simply do not apply.
 For instance, the additivity of probabilities of disjoint events, thought by Feynman to be violated by the double-slit experiment, does not apply because the union of the disjoint events and the events themselves are conditioned (or ``contextualized'') by different contexts.
 In CbD, this is definitely true, but this is only a departure point for subsequent contextuality analysis \cite{DzhKuj2014PloS}.